dahlia/fedify/docs/manual/federation.md

 the `createExponentialBackoffRetryPolicy()` function, which is a default implementation of the retry policy.

+### `inboxRetryPolicy`

+*This API is available since Fedify 0.12.0.*

+The retry policy for processing incoming activities.

+By default, this uses an exponential backoff strategy with a maximum of 10 attempts and a maximum delay of 12 hours.

+In the same way as the `outboxRetryPolicy` option, you can fully customize the retry policy by providing a custom function that satisfies the `RetryPolicy` type.
+Or you can adjust the parameters of the built-in `createExponentialBackoffRetryPolicy()` function.

 How the `Federation` object recognizes the domain name
 ------------------------------------------------------